 You will discover the fundamentals of Computer Science to solve complex problems that include analysis, design, solution choice and implementation.

 This course is engineered to prepare you for the demands of industry.
 The skills you acquire are led from cutting-edge research, within a supportive learning environment, and are highly sought after by future employers.

 Why study Computer Science and Mathematics at Aberystwyth?

-Our computer science courses are accredited by the British Computer Society (BCS) on behalf of the Engineering Council, which means that they meet industry standards and requirements, giving you a head start when you enter the competitive jobs market.
+- The degree is accredited by the BCS (the Chartered Institute for IT) on behalf of the Engineering Council, which gives you a head start when you enter the competitive job market.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 |Introduction to Programming *

 |Mathematical Analysis *

 |Fundamentals of Web Development *